Codehackerone/nirnayaak.ai/README.md

-# upgraded-umbrella

 # nirnayaak

 nirnayaak is a web application that allows users to search for legal cases using keywords and view the results in a user-friendly manner.
 This is the backend repository for the project.
+Hosted in AWS at ml-backend.nirnayaak.co

 ## Getting Started